CoorsTek: Alumina Ceramics, Inc.

-Robert L. Johnson founded Alumina Ceramics, Inc. (ACI) in Benton, Arizona, in 1971.
+Robert L. Johnson founded Alumina Ceramics, Inc. (ACI) in Benton, Arkansas, in 1971.
 Johnson had been a ceramic engineer and project director at the Alumina Research Division of Reynolds Metals Co. in nearby Bauxite, Arkansas.
 One of ACI's first products was Saphrox 99.7% Al_{2}O_{3} grinding media.
 Johnson left ACI in 1974 to work for Motorola in Phoenix, Arizona, and was succeeded by Ken Holiman.
 Coors bought ACI in 1976, mostly for the seal ring specialty ACI had developed, and eventually moved most of its alumina and SiC seal operations to Arkansas.
 Coors built a second factory on Boone Road.
 In 2019, CoorsTek invested $26 million and added 50,000 ft^{2} to the 180,000 ft^{2}, 200-employee Arkansas operation, in anticipation of growth in its aerospace and defense markets.

 Ceramatec, Inc.

 Ceramatec was founded in Salt Lake City in 1976 by University of Utah Professors Ronald S. Gordon, Al Sossin and Anil V. Virkar, to develop liquid-core, sodium-sulfur batteries for automotive applications.
 Gordon was the first president.
 The battery uses a beta-alumina solid electrolyte (BASE) ceramic membrane to separate the sulfur anode and sodium cathode.
 Donald L. Heath, a former Coors Porcelain employee, became president in 1985 and moved the company to a larger building.
 David W. Richerson, author of Modern Ceramic Engineering (2nd Ed., Marcel Dekker Inc., 1992), was hired in 1985 and became the VP for applied technology until he left in 1992.
 Ceramatec was bought by Elkem Metals Co., from a 10% stake in 1982 to full ownership in 1989.
 Petter Oygarden of Elkem became the president in 1989 and guided the company to profitability by 1992, when Ceramatec had 120 employees and $12M in revenue.